WaiveCar/Waivecar/README.md

 Debian 8.0 (jessie).
 There will be special notes to that effect if I (cjm) think that its important although tbh, it's the only platform
 I'm using this on.

+## Actual deployment

+ct decided to use something called webpack that you need to of course install through `npm -g` in order to get the executable thing.

 ## Routes

 The actual routing logic is burried a bit deep at src/templates/app/index.jsx.